MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 By/Date fields correspond to **Created By/Date**, **Activated By/Date**, **Resolved By/Date**, and **Closed By/Date**.

-For Inherited processes, these fields are automatically set or cleared when you transition a work item from one state to another.
+For inherited processes, these fields are automatically set or cleared when you transition a work item from one state to another.
 The Changed By/Date fields aren't included as they are updated with each work item save and are unrelated to state transitions.

 Default rules and behaviors that govern these fields include: